AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/tM4Vk94.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now head over to Active Directory Users and Computers, got to mydomain.com and click on the _EMPLOYEES folder, you should see all of the created users within the folder.
-From here we can log into one of these users using Client-1's virtual machine so go ahead and choose a random name and log into Client-1.
-Remember all of the passwords for these accounts are automatically: Password1 .
+Now, head over to Active Directory Users and Computers, go to mydomain.com, and click on the _EMPLOYEES folder.
+You should see all the created users within the folder.
+From here, you can log into one of these users using Client-1's virtual machine.
+Go ahead and choose a random name and log into Client-1.
+Remember, all of the passwords for these accounts are automatically Password1
 </p>
 <br />